 Along the way, I’ve collected some of the most popular, best value for money watches.
 And compared other affordable watch brands with Geckota watches I’ve been given – and bought.

 I’ve discovered why Seiko’s SKX007 is a classic.
 And that talk about underwhelming lume on Invicta’s ProDiver is true.
 I also know a bit about Rolex Sub ‘lookalikes’ now, thanks to Invicta, Gigandet and Steinhart’s Ocean 1 GMT.

 Talking of GMTs, I’ve discovered a penchant for watches with ‘GMT’ or exotic place names, on them.
 I see them as watch collection essentials.
 Therefore, alongside the Steinhart, a Seiko SRP129 and a J Springs world timer, there’s a Citizen Eco-Drive Aviator GMT.
 Maybe one day, Breitling’s Navitimer World or Tissot’s Heritage Navigator too.
 And in my dreams, Patek Phillippe and Vacheron Constantin worldtimers…

-Early articles covered NATO straps and pilot watches: several Geckota K-01s joined my collection.
+Early articles covered Military style straps and pilot watches: several Geckota K-01s joined my collection.
 Later, writing about chronographs, Seiko’s SNA411 delivered the ‘pilot chrono’ experience.
 And though not a GMT, it has a secret traveller’s tool.
 More later…

 Divers?
 Geckota’s stainless steel K3 was my first before three Orients, two SKXs, the Invicta, Gigandet and Vostok’s Amphibia – the latter like something from a 1970s lucky bag, but still with character.